 ChairsFX has been tracking Pokimane’s chair usage for a few years.
 She started streaming in 2018 atop a DXRacer gaming chair.
 In 2019, she briefly switched to a Herman Miller Embody(1).

 However, its large back support was a poor fit for her tiny 5’4″ frame.
 As a result, she switched to a Noblechairs Epic (rated for sizes 5’6″ and up).
-The tall, white backrest of the Epic chair has been a staple in her streams ever since.
+Since 2019, the Epic’s tall white backrest had been a staple in her streams.

 Pokimane’s Aeron Chair Misadventure

 In November 2021, Pokimane debuted her new Aeron chair in a stream.
 Over several other streams, she generously shared her early experiences with it.
-That gives prospective Aeron buyers valuable insights into the Aeron buying process.
+Her misadventures give prospective Aeron buyers valuable insights into the Aeron buying process.

-Pokimane chose a small-sized Aeron Remastered with a Mineral Finish.
-Given her 5’4″ frame, the Size A version is a perfect choice!
+Pokimane chose a small-sized Aeron Remastered with a Mineral finish (the most expensive frame).
+Given her 5’4″ size, the Size A version was a smart choice!

 Aeron Size A | Size B | Size C | |